MSD-LASSO/FeasibilityStudies/TdoaSim/README.txt

 -----Standalone Simulations------
 SentinelSat -- simple TDoA simulation with stations around RIT and satellite in single location.
 	       This was one of the first simulations created and is pretty old.
-TDoAexploration.m -- similar code to senisivityAnalysis.net, designed for comparing various solver
+TDoAexploration.m -- similar code to senisivityAnalysisNet, designed for comparing various solver
 		     methods.
-Does NOT appear to be working right now.
-The output comparisons are NOT informative.
+TDoAwithErrorEstimationComparison.m -- Can combpare absolute and relative errors to each other.
+				       Similar in code to sensitivityAnalysisNet
 ---------------------------------